 Most beautiful buildings in Hong Kong

-Fun fact: The sharp planes of the tower’s geometric pattern are believed to bring misfortune to its surrounding buildings by feng shui practitioners.
-Hong Kong’s first Chief Executive, Tung Chee-hwa, famously declined to live in the Government House while in office because of the tower’s ‘bad feng shui’.
+Fun fact: The sharp planes of the tower's geometric pattern are believed to bring misfortune to its surrounding buildings by feng shui practitioners.
+Hong Kong's first Chief Executive, Tung Chee-hwa, famously declined to live in the Government House while in office because the tower destroyed the residence's 'good feng shui'.

 Fun fact: The building has changed purpose multiple times over its 100-plus years of history.
 From 1941 to 1945, for example, it was used as the military police headquarters during the Japanese occupation.

 This Tang Dynasty-style Buddhist complex is comprised of 16 halls, built using traditional Chinese architectural techniques.
 Its multiple water features – including a waterfall draped over its onsite restaurant – make it an oasis in Hong Kong’s only landlocked district of Wong Tai Sin.
-We could spend an entire day here gazing at the lotus ponds and quietly contemplating a cuppa Da Hong Pao tea in the tranquil teahouse.
+We could spend an entire day here gazing at the lotus ponds, marvelling at the elegant wooden architecture and treasured Buddhist relics, as well as taking in the beauty of the adjacent Nan Lian garden.

 Fun fact: Not a single nail was used in the building of Chi Lin’s many structures – instead, the complex is held together with pieces of wood interlocked using an ancient joinery technique.